 32. Watch A Game Of Sumo

 Originated in Japan, it is the only country where sumo is being practised professionally.
 Many ancient traditions have been preserved in sumo wrestling and countless tourists come to Japan to watch sumo games.
 Although not so much a feminine sport, sumo is very much loved and appreciated worldwide.
+If you are new to sumo, you can check out the morning sumo practice.

 33. Buy Something From A Vending machines